 History

-In 1312 the castle resisted the army of Matthew III Csák, but some of its buildings had to be damaged, because in the following years repair works were carried out.
-After the battle of Rozhanovce, in which the troops of King Charles of Hungary, supported by units of the Spiš Saxons, knights Hospitaller and townspeople from Košice defeated the nobles of the Aba family and the army of Matthew Csák, castle passed to zupan Phillip Drugeth.
-After the death of his son Wilhelm, the castle administrators changed many times.
-In the years 1370-1380, that is in the time of Louis the Great, the castle was enlarged by the western outer bailey.
+In 1312, the castle resisted the army of Máté Csák (Matúš Čák), a magnate from the northern part of the kingdom who rebelled against Charles Robert of Hungary.
+However, part of the castle buildings had to be damaged, because repair work was carried out in the following years.
+After the Battle of Rozhanovce, where the army of king Charles Robert, supported by the troops of Spiš Saxons, Knights of St. John and townspeople from Košice, defeated the nobles of the Aba family and the army of Máté Csák, the castle fell to the Spiš Zupan Filip Drugeth.
+With the death of his son Wilhelm, the owners of the castle changed many times, but some of them had time and funds to carry out renovations and extensions.
+For example, in the years 1370-1380, i.e. in the times of Louis the Great, the castle was enlarged by the western outer bailey.

-In the first half of the fifteenth century Spiš zupans were members of the Rozgonyi family.
-Because at the same time they held the dignity of Bratislava’s zupans, they visited Spiš rarely.
-On their behalf, the castle was managed by the commander of the crew, Peter Baska, who in 1442 betrayed his bosses, opening the gates to the mercenaries of John Jiskra.
-The castle became a huge camp for them, surrounded by a long wall with several towers.
-In the middle of thus created grand courtyard, a separate fortress was built, surrounded by a moat and a palisade, in which the walls, the commander’s quarters were located.
-The leader of the crew was Peter Aksamit, who a few years later left the service of Jiskra and created the movement of bratrzyks.
-After the Jiskra troops left, the castle was too expensive to maintain, so the large courtyard of the lower castle was abandoned and at best served subordinate economic purposes.
-After the resignation of Aksamit in 1453, the castle fell to George Thurzo, but already in 1460 it was taken over by king Matthias Corvinus and four years later he donated it along with the hereditary dignity of the Spiš zupan to Imre Zapolya.
-Although the brothers Stefan and Imre Zapolya had over 70 castles, it was at the Spiš Castle that they decided to establish an ancestral seat and stayed most often.
-Zapolyas turned the castle into a luxury residence, without neglecting its defensive values.
-The largest changes affected the oldest Romanesque part of the building.
+In the first half of the 15th century, the members of the Rozgonyi family were the Zupans of Spiš.
+Because at the same time they held the office of Bratislava Zupans, they rarely visited Spiš.
+On their behalf, the castle was managed by the commander of the garrison, Peter Bask, who in 1442 betrayed his employers by opening the gates to the mercenaries of Jan Jiskra.
+The castle became a huge encampment for them, surrounded by a long wall with several towers.
+In the middle of the great courtyard thus created, a free-standing tower was built, surrounded by a moat and a palisade, the walls of which presumably housed the commander’s quarters.
+This function was held by Petr Aksamit, who left Jiskra’s service a few years later and became involved in the looting actions of the post-Hussite mercenaries.
+After the retreat of the mercenary army, the castle turned out to be too expensive to maintain, so the great lower bailey was abandoned and at most was allocated for subordinate economic purposes.
+With the departure of Aksamit, in 1453 the castle passed to György Thurzó, but already in 1460 it was taken over by King Matthias Corvinus and four years later he gave it to Imre Zapolya, along with the hereditary dignity of the Spiš Zupan.
+Although the brothers István and Imre Zapolya owned more than 70 castles, it was at the Spiš Castle that they decided to establish their seat and stayed there most often.
+The Zapolyas turned the castle into a stately residence, without neglecting its defensive values.
+The biggest changes affected the oldest, Romanesque part of the building, developed in the late-Gothic style.

 Architectur